ivantomic77/greeter/README.md

 ### Keycloak manual setup
 - After all services are running open Keycloak at *http://localhost:18080* and sign in as admin (pass: admin)
 - Switch realm to *springboot-microservice-realm*
-- Create user (don't forget to set him First and Last name):
+- Create user (don't forget to set him First, Last name, email and email verified checkbox):

 ![Create user](./docs/user-creation.png)